-2. Overview of structured overlays
+2 Overview of structured overlays

 Structured overlays map keys to overlay nodes.
-Nodes are assigned nodeIds selected from a large identifier space and application objects are identified by keys selected from the same space.
-A key is mapped to the node whose nodeId is closest to the key in the identifier space.
+Overlay nodes are assigned nodeIds selected from a large identifier space and application objects are identified by keys selected from the same identifier space.
+A key is mapped to the node whose identifier is closest to the key in the identifier space.
 This node is called the key's root.
 For example, Pastry selects nodeIds and keys uniformly at random from the set of 128-bit unsigned integers and it maps a key k to the active node whose identifier is numerically closest to k modulo 2^{128} .
 Nodes are initially inactive and they become active after they join the overlay.
 They become inactive when they leave the overlay either voluntarily or because of a failure.

 The mapping is exposed through a primitive that allows users to send a lookup message to a destination key.
-These messages are routed through the overlay to the key's root node.
+A lookup message sent to a key is routed through the overlay to the key's root node.
 To route lookups efficiently, overlay nodes maintain some routing state with the identifiers and network addresses of other nodes in the overlay.
 For example, each Pastry node maintains a routing table and a leaf set.

 Pastry's routing algorithm interprets nodeIds and keys as unsigned integers in base 2^b (where b is a parameter with typical value 4).
-The routing table is a matrix with 128/brows and 2^b columns (as in [17, 11]).
+The routing table is a matrix with 128/b rows and 2^b columns.
 The entry in row r and column c of the routing table contains a nodeId that shares the first r digits with the local node's nodeId, and has the (r + 1)th digit equal to c.
 If there is no such nodeId, the entry is null.
-The uniform random distribution of nodeIds ensures that only $log{2^b}N$ rows have non-empty entries on average (where N is the number of nodes in the overlay).
+The uniform random distribution of nodeIds ensures that only $log{2^b}N$ rows have non-empty entries on average (where N is the number of nodes in the overlay) and one entry in each row points to the local node.
+This routing table structure is similar to the one used in [14, 22].